magus/acnh-catalog/README.md

 ## TODO

-- do not alpha sort items (easier to track in same order)

-- tapping remove on item shifts hover state to another item, just remove hover state

 - add tiny button to show tags below search that let you filter everything to the matches category
 - wallpaper accessory etc.  will make easier to use